Other posts from the On a visit to.. series:

 Colorado boasts some of the most famous yoga festivals (Wanderlust, Yoga on the Mountain, Hanuman, Alive) and some of the best yoga teachers live there.
 Add to that pristine nature, high mountain peaks, plenty of wilderness, hot springs everywhere, roaring rivers, farm to table food options and amazing energy and you’ve got the real deal.
 A lot of people move to Colorado for the outdoor adventure, the mindfulness, the spirituality, and the opportunity to live stress-free.

-Three things which we absolutely have to take with us when we travel to this part of the States.
+Three things which we have to take with us when travelling to this part of the States.

 Hiking shoes – you will never be indoors 🙂 (maybe you’ll even end up sleeping outdoors, it is spectacular!!!).